iamnbutler/iamnbutler.github.io/posts/2021-03-15-web-dev-resources.md

   writing code.
 Now I'm passing them on, I hope you find something interesting!
 edit: >-
   I'm a hobbiest myself, and I know opinions around tools and languages are strong in the dev space.
-These are my experiences an opinions, feel free to share yours!
+These are my experiences and opinions, feel free to share yours!
 featured: true
 show_thumbnail: true